apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 We convert the `values_of_interest` into a vector of borrowed types so that we can do a fast search without creating additional memory.
 The other option is to turn the `returnflag` into a `String` but that memory allocation is unnecessary.
-After taht we use two `zip` operations so that we can iterate over all three columns in a single pass.
+After that we use two `zip` operations so that we can iterate over all three columns in a single pass.
 Since each `zip` will return a tuple of two elements, a quick `map` turns them into the tuple format we need.
 Also, `StringArray` is a little different in the buffer it uses, so it is treated slightly differently from the others.